laundmo/click_params/CONTRIBUTING.md

     ```bash
     poetry install
     ```
+4. Install the git hooks with `pre-commit install`.

-4. Create a branch for local development
+5. Create a branch for local development
     ```bash
     git checkout -b name-of-bug-or-feature
     ```

-5. When you are done with your work, you need to pass all the tests using [nox](https://nox.thea.codes/en/stable/).
+6. When you are done with your work, you need to pass all the tests using [nox](https://nox.thea.codes/en/stable/).
     ```bash
     nox -s lint tests
     ```

-6. Commit your changes and push your branch to GitHub.
+7. Commit your changes and push your branch to GitHub.
     For the commit message, you should use the convention described [here](https://medium.com/@menuka/writing-meaningful-git-commit-messages-a62756b65c81).
     It is the convention developed by the angular project.
 There is  just one notable difference I'm adding.
     The verb must be conjugated **with the past tense** because I believe we are talking about a done action and not an